DaleOrders/AWS-Study-Notes/README.md

 ALBs are slower than NLB as there are additional layers of the network stack to process.
 Health checks evaluate application health on layer 7.

--Rules direct connections which arrive at a listener -Processed in priority order
+- Rules direct connections which arrive at a listener
+- Processed in priority order
--Default rule=catch all for anything unmatched
+- Default rule = catch all for anything unmatched
--Rule Conditions: host-header, http-header, hppt-request-method, path-pattern, query string & scource-ip.
--Actions: forward, redirect, fixed-response, authenticate-oicd & authenticate-cognito
+- Actions: forward, redirect, fixed-response, authenticate-oicd & authenticate-cognito

+If your application is composed of several individual services, an Application Load Balancer can route a request to a service based on the content of the request such as Host field, Path URL, HTTP header, HTTP method, Query string, or Source IP address.

+**Rule Conditions**:
+- Host-based Routing: You can route a client request based on the Host field of the HTTP header allowing you to route to multiple domains from the same load balancer.
+- Path-based Routing: You can route a client request based on the URL path of the HTTP header.
+- HTTP header-based routing: You can route a client request based on the value of any standard or custom HTTP header.
+- HTTP method-based routing: You can route a client request based on any standard or custom HTTP method.
+- Query string parameter-based routing: You can route a client request based on query string or query parameters.
+- Source IP address CIDR-based routing: You can route a client request based on source IP address CIDR from where the request originates.

 All AWS load balancers are scalable and highly available.
 Capacity that you have as part of an ALB increases automatically based on the load which passes through that ALB.
 This is made of multiple ALB nodes each running in different AZs.
 This makes them scalable and highly available.